 Her story is the story for all women who have ever been pushed into difficult and compromising situations.
-She is a reminder that God understands our vulnerability and sometimes we do what we do just to survive.
+She is a reminder that God understands our vulnerability and that sometimes we do what we do just to survive.

 Who Was Tamar in the Bible?